Apparence-io/CamerAwesome/README.md

 > MLkit recommands to use nv21 format for Android. <br>
 > bgra8888 is the iOS format
-> For machine learning you don't need full resolution images (1024 is enough and makes computation easier)
+> For machine learning you don't need full resolution images (1024 or lower should be enough and
+> makes computation easier)

 > See more in documentation